Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-qna.md

 -   **A:** One reason GameTest might not work is that the world needs to have the experiment enabled, which is not easy to do via dedicated server.
 The easiest way to do it today is use a Minecraft client to generate the world w/ the GameTest experiment turned on, and then transfer the world over to dedicated server.

+## Learning JS

-## As someone who is just starting to learn JavaScript, is there anything you can recommend that would help new coders to learn gametests?
+-   **Q:** As someone who is just starting to learn JavaScript, is there anything you can recommend that would help new coders to learn gametests?
 Talking more about in the context of gametests, not JS in general.

--   Awesome!
+-   **A:** Awesome!
 JavaScript is a great way to start programming :slight_smile:

--   We have a super small article here on building your first game test: https://docs.microsoft.com/en-us/minecraft/creator/documents/gametestbuildyourfirstgametest
+-   **A:** We have a super small article here on building your first game test: https://docs.microsoft.com/en-us/minecraft/creator/documents/gametestbuildyourfirstgametest

--   Hopefully we'll have more content soon!
+-   **A:** Hopefully we'll have more content soon!

--   NOTE: If you want to contribute to these guides, we'd love that!
+-   **Q:** NOTE: If you want to contribute to these guides, we'd love that!

+## Beta BDS

-## Are there any plans to release beta builds of BDS to the public to help us better debug and diagnose issues in Gametests?
+-   **Q:** Are there any plans to release beta builds of BDS to the public to help us better debug and diagnose issues in Gametests?

--   Thanks for the suggestion.
+-   **A:** Thanks for the suggestion.
 I'd like to do that.
 I'll follow up with our release management team to see if it's possible.

 ## NPM